boppanaravisastry/UserCreationandAuthentication/README.md

 # User Registration and User Authentication

+Django framework provide a built-in user management and authorization feature.
+You can use it to add user group and user account in Django project admin web page .
+You can also use the django.contrib.auth module to integrate the user authorization feature in your python source code.
+This article will tell you how to use it to implement a user registration and login example.

 # Creating a Django Project & Application

-- After installing Django, you need to create a project using django
+- After installing Django, you need to create a project using django.

 ## Project Create
 ```
   django-admin startproject studentmanagement